Muskoka - Ontario's Playground for the Most Discerning Cottager

 A Short Drive to Lake Muskoka

 Only an hour and a half from the GTA and easily accessible from every direction because of its size, Lake Muskoka is a well sought after summer destination.
 In fact, National Geographic rated the Muskoka area as the number 1 summer destination in 2011.
-This year, Muskoka made the top 20 list of must travel destinations in the world.
+Recently, Muskoka made the top 20 list of must travel destinations in the world.

-Lake Muskoka - Something for Everyone
+Lake Muskoka - It's a Lifestyle

 About Lake Joseph